The devastating true story of Elephant Man, Joseph Merrick

 MERRICK'S GRAVE

-When author Joanne Vigor-Mungovin was researching her book, Joseph: The Life, Times and Places of the Elephant Man, she had heard of a story that part of Merrick's remains were buried somewhere while his skeleton was preserved at Queen Mary University of London.
+When author Joanne Vigor-Mungovin was researching her book Joseph: The Life, Times and Places of the Elephant Man she had heard of a story that part of Merrick's remains were buried somewhere while his skeleton was preserved at Queen Mary University of London.

 She wasn't actively looking for it until a friend told her about a woman who, each year, places a bottle of gin on the grave of Jack the Ripper victim Catherine Eddowes, who is buried at the City of London Cemetery and Crematorium in Newham (another Ripper victim, Polly Nichols, is also buried there).